Pull-up resistor

 Schematic diagrams showing pull-up (PU) and pull-down (PD) resistors.
 When the switch is open, the PU/PD pulls the digital input voltage to Vcc or Vss, respectively.
 When the switch is closed, the digital input is connected to a low-impedance driving source, which may be a logic low or high level irrespective of whether the circuit has a PU or PD.

 In electronic logic circuits, a pull-up resistor (PU) or pull-down resistor (PD) is a resistor used to ensure a known state for a signal.
 More specifically, a pull-up resistor or pull-down resistor ensures that a wire will have a high logic level or low logic level, respectively, in the absence of a driving signal.
 It is typically used in conjunction with components such as switches, transistors and connectors, that physically or electrically interrupt the connection of other components to a low impedance logic-level source, such as ground, positive supply voltage (V_{CC}), or an actively-driven logic circuit output and thus cause the inputs of those components to float (i.e. to have an indeterminate voltage) — a condition which can lead to unpredictable and potentially damaging circuit behavior.

 For example, in the case of a switch which, when closed, connects a circuit to ground or positive supply voltage, without a PU or PD, when the switch is open, the circuit would be left floating.
-Implementing pull-up or pull-down resistors ensures stable, reliable, and safe operation of the circuit.
+In such cases, a pull-up or pull-down resistor ensures stable, reliable, and safe operation of the circuit.

+Pull-up and pull-down resistors are implemented in various ways.
+Often they are provided as discrete devices, mounted on the same circuit board as the logic devices that use them.
+Many microcontrollers and FPGAs provide internal, programmable PU and PD resistors for their logic input pins to reduce the need for external components.